Canon SX620 vs Leica Q Typ 116

 It is notable that the Q Typ 116 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX620 does not feature such an accessory-socket.

 The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the Q Typ 116 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the Q Typ 116 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the Q Typ 116 was succeeded by the Leica Q2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the SX620 and Q Typ 116 can be found, respectively, in the Canon SX620 Manual (free pdf) or the online Leica Q Typ 116 Manual.

 So how do things add up?
 Which of the two cameras – the Canon SX620 or the Leica Q Typ 116 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.